|

 Note that mailing archives provided through the Mailman web

-interface are now searchable!
+interface are searchable.

 There are several ways to access the source code for the FreeType